m1nka/blog/_posts/2025-12-02-troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud.markdown

 * TCP_NODELAY set
 ```

-If the `telnet`​ command answers with `Could not resolve host`​ , it means the DNS name could not be resolved:
+If the `curl`​ command answers with `Could not resolve host`​ , it means the DNS name could not be resolved:

 ```bash
 $ curl -v telnet://nodnsentry.adb.us-ashburn-1.oraclecloud.com:1521